Home

 You probably have an idea for the types of house styles you like in terms of what they look like from the outside.
 It's important to have a rough idea of this at this point.
 (Later in the tutorial, we'll discuss exterior house designs.)
 Will the house have one floor or more?
 This will affect whether your floor plan bubbles are all in one plane or whether some will be on different levels.

-Example Bubble Diagrams for Two Story House
+Example Architectural Bubble Diagrams for a Two Story House

 House Bubble Diagram Main Floor